cyber security checklist seven ticks

 • Incorporate security and monitoring

-• Incorporate network application and infrastructure management, including working with software, hardware and Cloud technology.
+• Incorporate network application and infrastructure management, including working with software, hardware and cloud technology

 Business models for MSPs can vary, depending on the outsourcer, from service delivery to support.